cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 specify a default value for ``columns`` then ``80`` will be used.

-``alignAtAmpersandTakesPriority`` is set to ``1`` by default; assuming that text wrapping is occuring on a per-code-block basis, and the current environment/code block is specified within :numref:`lst:aligndelims:basic` then text wrapping will be disabled for this code block.
+``alignAtAmpersandTakesPriority`` is set to ``1`` by default; assuming that text wrapping is occurring on a per-code-block basis, and the current environment/code block is specified within :numref:`lst:aligndelims:basic` then text wrapping will be disabled for this code block.